rahulkhandait-sde/Quill-Improver/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ### See it in action!
-A video demonstration of Quill Improver is available on YouTube: Link to your YouTube video.
+A video demonstration of Quill Improver is available on YouTube: